Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/Readme.md

 This tutorial will show you a simple example of building a genome browser using data source from GIVE Data Hub.

 ## GIVE Tutorial 1: Build and tweak a genome browser
 This tutorial includes two sub-tutorials.
 GIVE Tutorial 1.1 will teach you how to build a customized genome browser using GIVE Data Hub.
-GIVE Tutorial 1.2 will illustrate the HTML code detail of tweaking a GIVE genome browser.
+GIVE Tutorial 1.2 will illustrate the HTML code details of tweaking a GIVE genome browser.

 ### [GIVE Tutorial 1.1: Build a genome browser with GIVE Data Hub](1.1-GIVE-Hub.md)